LynnColeArt/lynncoleart-website/pages/about.md

 I don't think I ever quite know what to say about myself in these pages?
 What am I exactly?

 Am I an artist?
 An engineer?
-A troublemaker for anyone with an intrenched sense of authority?
+A troublemaker for anyone with an smug sense of authority?

 Yes.
 That's accurate.

+Pleased to meet you.
+I am the High Priestess of Dada.

-Although, I don't suppose who I am is really all that important in the long run.
+I don't suppose who I am is really all that important.
 Most people are forgotten.
-Notariety is fleeting, and actually being both alive and famous isn't a desirable outcome -- so it's not the set of parameters I optimize for.
+Notariety is fleeting, and actually being both alive and well known isn't a desirable outcome -- so it's not the set of parameters I optimize for.

 Rather, my thinking for the last few years is that I would rather be subtly influential.
 Make a dent in the way people and machines approach problems, and subtly guide the needle in a direction that I hope will make the world a more tolerable place for everyone.